aroxburg/livelesson-git/README.md

             git checkout <branch>

 .gitignore file - held in the top level directory, can be overrideen using .gitignore files in lower folders

+git remote -v: list the remotes you have git push <WHERE> <WHAT>: pushes the WHAT branch to WHERE, eg git push origin master